 That’s actually not a bad idea and can often help greatly in the short term.

-But, in the long term, staying on any highly restrictive diet for extended

-    periods of time can weaken the immune system, the digestive system, and the body

-    as a whole.
+But, in the long term, staying on any highly restrictive diet for extended periods of time can weaken the immune system, the digestive system, and the body as a whole.

-    They’ve tried all of the extreme diets, and they say it always works great in

-    the beginning, but soon they begin suffering again, especially anytime they step

-    outside of their highly restricted food parameters.
+They’ve tried all of the extreme diets, and they say it works great in the beginning, but soon they begin suffering again, especially anytime they step outside of their highly restricted food parameters.

-    Usually, the first things to go are refined foods (bread, cookies, cake,

-    pastries), sugar, caffeine, and dairy – or in the case of AIP – grains, beans

-    and fruits, too.
+Usually, the first things to go are refined foods (bread, cookies, cake, pastries), sugar, caffeine, and dairy – or in the case of AIP – grains, beans, and fruits, too.

-    My blood pressure was very low, my immune system kept crashing, and I was

-    suffering once again.
-Not with thyroid disease but with adrenal fatigue, because

-    something was missing from my restrictive diet.
+My blood pressure was very low, my immune system kept crashing, and I was suffering once again.
+Not with thyroid disease but with adrenal fatigue, because something was missing from my restrictive diet…. other nutrients.

-    It wasn’t until I widened out my food choices and began incorporating ALL of the

-    foods that humans have been eating for centuries, that my health began improving
+It wasn’t until I widened out my food choices and began incorporating ALL of the foods that humans have been eating for centuries, that my health began improving again.

-    again.

-    In the case of AIP and Paleo, they exclude grains and beans that have been in

-    the human food supply for thousands of years.
-Those foods serve a purpose; they

-    contain starches and sugars that feed mitochondria (giving us energy) and

-    support the health of the helpful fungus (candida albicans) that naturally

-    populates the large intestine to help us digest our waste.
+In the case of AIP and Paleo, they exclude grains and beans that have been in the human food supply for thousands of years.
+Those foods serve a purpose; they contain starches and sugars that feed mitochondria (and give us energy), and the microbiome that supports immunity, plus they support the health of the helpful fungus (candida Albicans that populates the large intestine to help us digest food and process waste.

 Maybe for a few months, but certainly not for a lifetime.

-    Here’s some symptoms that it’s time to widen out your diet:
+Here are some symptoms that it’s time to widen out your diet: